Dolev/Final-Project/README.md

 # Goals :

-distributed deep artificial networks to achieve an accurate prediction of star classifications
+distributed deep artificial networks to achieve an accurate prediction of star classifications.

+# Learning Process :

+dataset that comes from NASA\JPL databases and choose from it the features that will help us in the classification process.

  ## Authors